clojurewerkz/titanium.docs/articles/vertices.md

 layout: article
 ---

+## About this guide

+This guide covers

+ * How to create vertices
+ * How to delete vertices
+ * How to work with vertex attributes

+## What version of Titanium does this guide cover?

+This guide covers Titanium 1.0.0-beta1.

 ## Working with Vertices

 This guide provides a list of all methods for working with vertices in